boada/wmh/README.md

 # WTC Tournament Analysis/Forecast

 ## Intro
+The [Warmachine and Hordes World Team Championship](https://wmhwtc.wordpress.com/) (WTC) is the single largest gathering of high-level Warmachine and Hordes (WM/H) player in the world.
+Each participating country sponsors one or more five player teams which battle in a Swiss style tournament until only a single team is undefeated.
+The army lists for each team, which have been submitted in advance, and the eventual results of the tournament are made available in machine readable formats.
+This unique (in the world of WM/H tournaments) situation provides an excellent opportunity for a deep data analysis of the current state of high-level WM/H tournament play.

 This project has two parts.
  - 1. Try to use previous WTC tournament results to forecast the results from the upcoming WTC.